rivas-lab/covid19/UKB_HLA_freq/README.md

 ## Acknowledgement

 We thank Marcelo Fernandez-Vina and Euan Ashley for providing the information about the 17th IHIW NGS HLA Data.
+We thank Kazutoyo Osoegawa for reformatting and aggregating the 17th IHIW NGS HLA Data.

 ## Reference